-- Use one hand to spread the opening of the vagina.
+- Use one hand to spread the vaginal opening.

-- Place a finger inside the vagina and gently feel the walls of the vagina, which will feel similar to the roof of the mouth.
+- Place a finger inside the vagina and gently feel the vaginal walls, which will feel similar to the roof of the mouth.

 - Feel for any lumps, bumps, or raised areas that could be sores or unusual growths.

-- To feel for the cervix, it may help to move to a squatting position.
+- It may help to move to a squatting position to feel for the cervix.